GenRockeR/elan-agent/README.rst

       // or
       "Password-With-Header":,

-      "provider": # real provider that gave this auth information if different of one from request.
+      "provider": # real provider that gave this auth information if different of one from request (for example an external group).
     }

   Even if password was sent in request, it is important to return it in `Cleartext-Password` to confirm it is the correct password.